BlackWasp

 myLabel:

 It should be noted that the destination label must be in the same method as the goto that calls it.
-In some cases, the label must be within the same code block or code structure, as with the use of goto within a switch statement, explained below.
+In some cases, the label must be within the same code block.

 Goto and Switch

-When using the switch code structure for multi-way conditional processing, each case statement also defines a label.
-This means that the goto command may be used to jump between the various cases, allowing a cascading chain of case statements to be executed rather than just a single item.
-When using gotos in this manner, a break statement is not required in a case that ends with a goto.
+When using switch for conditional processing, each case statement also defines a label.
+The goto command may be used to jump between cases, allowing a cascading chain of case statements to be executed rather than a single item.
+A break statement is not required in a case that ends with a goto.

 The following example shows a switch statement used to interpret a status code.
 In the example, the "Warn" case is executed first, followed by the "Complete" case.
-Even this small example shows how quickly code can become difficult to read if the goto command is used carelessly.
+This example also shows how quickly code can become difficult to read if the goto command is used carelessly.

 string statusCode = "Warn";